Re-imagine a New Central Library

-The Library wants to hear from you about what services, spaces and technology you want to see in the renovated library.
+The Library wants to hear from you about what services, spaces and technology you want to see in the modernized library.
 Share your ideas and view other ideas in the MLK Jr. Library Idea Community.
 Anyone can view public comments, but you must register to post comments.

 Get up-to-date information about the status of the project and leave your comments on the MLK Library Blog.
 Sign up to receive email updates on the MLK Jr. Library project.